FabriceSalvaire/wikijs-fork/README.md

 ## Modifications

+- **Page Creation**
-- To make page creation workflow faster, an user profile setting was added to disable the editor selector modal and use Markown by default.
+  - To make workflow faster, an user profile setting was added to disable the editor selector modal and use Markown by default.
 Actually, the setting value is stored in a cookie.
 It should be stored in db, but it requires more coding...
   - The folder of the current page is used to initialize the path of a new page, instead of "/new-page".
 A click on a folder resets the path instead to concatenate the folder and the filename.
+- **Markdown Editor**
+  - Set the Emacs [keymap](https://codemirror.net/5/doc/manual.html#keymaps) for CodeMirror
+  - Set a shortcut `Ctrl-Enter` to insert at cursor `</br>`

 # Build Process